 Workplace Safety

-The federal legislation, Occupational Safety, and Health Act, mandates that businesses provide a safe work environment free from any foreseeable risks in Nebraska and every other state in the United States.
-The employer is under the obligation to provide a safe and healthy work environment, workplace enhanced with safety equipment and safety training should be imparted to every employee during their employment with the firm.
+The federal legislation, the Occupational Safety and Health Act, mandates that businesses provide a safe work environment free from any foreseeable risks in Nebraska and every other state in the United States.
+The employer is under the obligation to provide a safe and healthy work environment, and the workplace should be enhanced with safety equipment; safety training should be imparted to every employee during their employment with the firm.

 Equal Pay for Equal Work